Grade 7: WWI and The Treaty of Versailles

 How could the Holocaust happen?

-As we continue to study and analyze the various components of the Grade 8 Jewish Studies curriculum, this week we are beginning to set up the Holocaust.
-Rather than diving directly into the start of the Holocaust, the Grade 8 class is learning about WWI.
-This foundation will play a very important role in understanding the historical context in which the Holocaust begins.
+As we continue to study and analyze the various components of the Grade 7 Jewish Studies curriculum, this week we are beginning to set up the Holocaust.
+Rather than diving directly into the start of the Holocaust, the Grade 7 class is learning about WWI.
+This foundation will play a vital role in understanding the historical context in which the Holocaust began.

-Attached you will find the WWI/Treaty of Versailles Presentation and Guided Notes Packet.
-This will be useful for any students who missed any of the notes during class.
+The WWI/Treaty of Versailles Presentation and Guided Notes Packet are attached.
+This will be useful for students who missed any of the notes during class.
 Students should review their notes throughout the week.

 Loader Loading...